pkrouse/XAlter_AR_Experience/README.md

 # XAlter_AR_Experience
-This is the beginning of a teaching/training aid using AR.
+AR Wellhead experience.
+This is the start of a teaching/training aid using AR.

+This is in Unity 2022.3.26f1